The Clever Hans Mirage: A Comprehensive Survey on Spurious Correlations in Machine Learning: Methods

 \subsubsection{Ensemble Learning}

-Ensemble learning denotes a set of methods that ensembles multiple independently trained biased models to make a more generalizable unbiased model.
-For instance, the LWBC method, as described by \cite{kim2022learning}, utilizes a committee of classifiers to identify bias-conflicting data—those free from spurious correlation—and emphasizes these during the training of the main classifier.
-Similarly, \cite{bahng2020learning} introduced ReBias, a framework for training de-biased representations by making them statistically independent from a set of intentionally biased representations.
+Ensemble learning methods combine multiple independently trained biased models to produce an overall debiased prediction.
+For instance, LWBC \citep{kim2022learning} uses a committee of classifiers to identify bias-conflicting data and then emphasizes these samples during the main classifier's training.
+Similarly, ReBias \citep{bahng2020learning} trains de-biased representations by enforcing statistical independence from intentionally biased representations.
+DIVE \citep{sun2024dive} trains a collection of models on diverging subgraphs to encourage learning distinct patterns from the overall predictive graph.
+Some methods, such as DivDis \citep{lee2023diversify} and LfF \citep{nam2020learning}, adopt a two-stage ensemble strategy to identify and mitigate reliance on spurious features.

-Several methods also consider a two-stage ensemble strategy. \cite{lee2023diversify} proposed DivDis, a two-stage framework that initially generates a variety of hypotheses using unlabeled data and subsequently selects the most suitable one with minimal additional supervision.
-Additionally, the Learning from Failure (LfF) \cite{nam2020learning} approach involves a two-step process where the first network is intentionally trained with bias, and the second network is debiased by focusing on samples that counteract this bias.
-Collectively, these methods exemplify the diverse strategies in ensemble learning aimed at mitigating spurious correlations in machine learning models.